obusorezekiel/Darey.io-DevOps-Internship/project-5.md

-## CLIENT-SERVER ARCHITECTURE WITH MYSQL
+## CLIENT-SERVER ARCHITECTURE WITH MYSQL USING AWS EC2 INSTANCES
 Client-Server architecture describe the relationship between two or more connectecd computers sharing data across the network.
 In a client-server architecture, the client is the computer that requests for data, while the one that processes the request is known as the server.

 To demonstrate, following the instructions below carefully.